psychemist/Computer-Programming-Free-Resources/README.md

 - You hate learning.

 ### CAVEAT
 1. Everything I share here is a result of being broke and the search for free things.
-I will only post **1** link to a paid course becasuse it is
+I will only post **1** link to a paid course because it is
 ABSOLUTELY important.
 I would advocate for a torrent download but if you can sacrifice a week/month of your favorite vice and save up for this course, you will **DEFINITELY** have more "ginger" to finish it.
 There is no greater motivator to do something than investing in it.
 (Look at me giving you advice and sh...)